Northeastern's law school sent out 4,000 acceptance letters by mistake – KION546

 By Zoe Sottile, CNN

+The university said 3,930 applicants from last year also received the mistaken email.

-“Admissions decisions will not be finalized until later in the academic year,” the statement went on.
+“Admissions decisions will not be finalized until later in the academic year,” the statement said.

 The law school “quickly sent a clarifying email explaining the error,” according to the statement.
 “Individual outreach is also taking place to applicants with concerns.”